 Step 2 – The basics

-For the rest of us, that means we want something comfortable, and that can carry you and your gear in a variety of conditions and last a few years.
+You want something comfortable that can carry you and your gear in a variety of conditions and last a few years.
 You probably want some biggish tyres, a rack on the back, built-in lights and mudguards.
 I can’t stress how much you want mudguards, because it sometimes rains and you don’t want your feet, bum and face to get soaked.
-Generally, the e-MTB frames don’t allow you to easily retrofit mudguards and racks, or lights that are powered by the battery (although Lezyne has a $125 retrofit option now).
+Generally, the e-MTB frames don’t allow you to easily and properly retrofit mudguards and racks, or lights that are powered by the battery (although Lezyne has a $125 retrofit option now).
 (For light commuting you can adapt a eMTB but it might not be ideal).

 Do you need to put your bike in the car, carry it up stairs?
 In which case a folding e-bike like the Onya might suit.